GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 ![](screenshots/Layers-TCCB-Visibility.png)

-The `Input channels` section has two types of input:
+The `Input channels` section has three types of input:

--   "*Topological closed plate boundary features*" is one (or more) *feature collections* containing topological closed plate polygon features.
+-   "*Topological geometry features*" is one (or more) *feature collections* containing topological closed plate polygon features.
 These are features topologically reference regular features and form a continuously closing dynamic plate polygon from them through geological time.

 -   "*Reconstruction tree*" is zero or one *Reconstruction Tree* layer.

+-   "*Topological sections*" is any *Resolved Topological Geometries* or *Reconstructed Geometries* layer.

-`Draw Style Setting` displays a dialog to control the colouring of features.
+`Set Draw Style` displays a dialog to control the colouring of features.

 The `Filled polygons` check box can be selected to colour fill the topological polygon geometries.
 Currently the colour of each filled polygon will be the same as the polygon outline colour (ie, same colour as unfilled polygons).
+The `Fill opacity` and `Fill intensity` can also be altered.
+By making the polygons semi-transparent in this section it can assist the perception of other geometries.

 <table class ="note">
    <tbody>